Satsop River: History

 John Rady became the first settler on the Satsop River in 1852.
 French Canadians and Germans began to settle in the Satsop Valley in the 1860s and 1870s.
 The Schafer family was among the early settlers, having moved to the region from Wisconsin.
 Three of the Schafer brothers, sons of the pioneering family, founded one of the biggest and most successful logging companies of the area.
 From a start using an oxteam to haul logs the Schafer's company grew to own large tracts of timberland served by miles of logging railroads.

+Under the Chehalis Basin Strategy, the Satsop River received $3.0 million in funding beginning in 2023 to improve approximately 5 mi of the waterway near Satsop and the Chehalis River conjunction.
+The plans include the elimination of excess erosion, some due to previous control attempts, as well the reintroduction of riparian habitats.
+Over 30 logjam jacks are to be installed along with 350 acre of ecosystem improvements.
+The project, planned to be completed in 2028, is meant to also increase the biome for salmon and other aquatic species while helping mitigate flood concerns in the area.

 Natural history

 The Satsop River is one of the larger tributaries of the Chehalis River, especially in the summer.
 In August, approximately 30% of the Chehalis River's flow at Cosmopolis comes from the Satsop River.

 The Satsop and its tributaries support a variety of migratory fish, including chinook, chum, and coho salmon.
 The Middle Fork Satsop River in particular supports very large runs of all three species.
 The West Fork Satsop also supports sizable runs of all three species.
 Other tributaries important for salmon spawning include Decker Creek, Canyon River, and the Little River.

 A number of projects have been undertaken to improve salmon habitat in the Satsop watershed, including the construction of spawning channels and fish hatcheries.